 Colonial, Racial, Indigenous Ecologies (CRIE)

 Colonial, Racial, and Indigenous Ecologies (CRIE) working group brings together faculty and graduate students working at the conjunction of environment, culture, and critical race and Indigenous studies to gather and develop a shared research agenda.
 As scholars like Kyle Powys Whyte, Carolyn Finney, Julie Sze and Rob Nixon have pointed out, environmental activism and scholarship has frequently marginalized the concerns of the Indigenous, colonized, and racialized populations who are often most impacted by environmental change.

 - Nalini Mohabir

 - How have colonization and capital accumulation affected environmental Indigenous and migrant epistemologies, cosmologies and environmental practices?

-- How are apparently “local” instances of environmental justice struggle connected with the apparently “global” scale of the Anthropocene and related problematizations of this term (Black Anthropocenes, the Plantationocene, the Capitalocene, the Anthrobcene, the Planthropocene, & the Chthulucene)?
+- How are apparently “local” instances of environmental justice struggle connected with the apparently “global” scale of the Anthropocene and related problematizations of this term (Black Anthropocenes, the Plantationocene, the Capitalocene, the Anthrobcene, the Planthropocene, and the Chthulucene)?

 - How can scholarship in the environmental humanities and social sciences contribute to decolonization?
 What are the environmental imaginations that drive anticolonial, antiracist and decolonial struggles — and how might these be in tension with each other?